Ryan Bizzarro

-Bizzarro is a member of the Democratic Party and currently serves in House Democratic Leadership as the House Democratic Policy Chairman.
-He was a candidate for Pennsylvania State Treasurer in the 2024 election, but lost the primary to Erin McClelland.
+Bizzarro is a member of the Democratic Party and currently serves in House Democratic Leadership as the House Democratic Policy chairman.
+He was a candidate for Pennsylvania state treasurer in the 2024 election, but lost the primary to Erin McClelland.

 Early life and background

 Bizzarro is a lifelong resident of Erie, Pennsylvania.
 A survivor of childhood leukemia, he attended McDowell High School, graduating in 2004.

 In 2008, he graduated from Edinboro University with degrees in political science and criminal justice.
 He also received a master's degree from Gannon University in public administration.

-After receiving his master's degree, Bizzarro worked for the county as a victim/witness coordinator and as an advocate for the Office of the Erie County District Attorney and the Crime Victim Center.
+He worked for the county as a victim/witness coordinator and as an advocate for the Office of the Erie County District Attorney and the Crime Victim Center.
 He also worked as a behavioral health specialist at McKinley Elementary School and in business development for the Erie County Convention Center Authority.

 State representative

 Bizzarro was elected to the Pennsylvania House of Representatives in 2012, defeating Republican attorney Jason Owen.
 He was sworn in on January 1, 2013.

 Bizzarro was elected to serve in House Democratic Leadership as the House Democratic Policy Committee Chairman for the 2021-22 Legislative Session.
-He was elected to chair the House Policy Committee in 2023-24.
+He was re-elected to chair the House Policy Committee in 2023-24.
 As chair, he oversaw the creation of the Subcommittee on Progressive Policies for Working People and the Subcommittee on Labor, Energy, and Development.

 He also sits on the House Rules Committee; on the Climate Change Advisory Committee, which is tasked to establish and review Pennsylvania's official action plan to combat climate change; and on the Pennsylvania Grade Crude Development Advisory Council, examining existing technical regulations and policies for the oil and gas industry.

-Bizzarro previously served as Chief Deputy House Whip, Vice Chairman of the Northwest Delegation, Vice Chairman of the House Democratic Policy Committee, and Democratic Secretary of the House Veterans Affairs & Emergency Preparedness Committee.
+Bizzarro previously served as chief deputy House whip, vice chairman of the Northwest Delegation, vice chairman of the House Democratic Policy Committee, and Democratic secretary of the House Veterans Affairs & Emergency Preparedness Committee.
 He has been a member of the House Consumer Affairs, Insurance, and Judiciary committees, as well as the Judiciary Subcommittee on Courts.

-2024 State Treasurer campaign
+2024 state treasurer campaign

-On September 26, 2023, Bizzarro announced his candidacy for State Treasurer in the 2024 election.
+On September 26, 2023, Bizzarro announced his candidacy for state treasurer in the 2024 election.
 He was considered the favorite to win the Democratic primary, receiving the endorsement of the Pennsylvania Democratic Party and numerous Democratic politicians, but lost in an upset to Erin McClelland.